-Get a Blackboard Course
+Get a Blackboard course

 You do not need to request a Blackboard course.
 When courses are published in the catalog each semester, Blackboard course spaces are automatically created.
-Instructors for each course are entered into the Banner registration system by their departments.
-Banner then sends this information directly to the Blackboard system which creates the course space.
+Instructors are entered into the “Banner registration system” by their departments.
+Banner then sends this information directly to the Blackboard and a new course space is created.

-Anatomy of a Course Number
+Anatomy of a course number

-2 digits for the first month of the semester, e.g.
+- followed by 2 digits for the first month of the semester, e.g.

-The last 5 digits are the CRN (Course Registration Number) assigned by the Banner system.
+- The last 5 digits are the CRN (Course Registration Number) assigned by the Banner system.

 Blackboard creates a separate course space for any course that has been assigned the 5-digit Course Registration Number (CRN).
 However, if you are teaching a course with multiple labs, or even a course with multiple sections, you may wish to combine all those labs or sections into one course space.
 This process is called “merging courses” and instructions for how to do that can be found here in the Blackboard Knowledge Base.